-- One of the checkoff’s greatest research successes was assisting in sequencing the soybean genome.
+For example, one of the checkoff’s greatest research successes is the role it played in assisting in sequencing the soybean genome.
 This reference guide has been used throughout the U.S. soybean industry to speed up the identification of new, valuable genes.
 It expedites the development of new varieties, such as those with better resistance to diseases and environmental stressors.

 - The soy checkoff funds production research at land-grant universities across the nation.
 These projects, along with the collaborative relationship between the public and private sectors that the checkoff fosters, are critical to developing new technology that benefits farmers.